tomwrobel/dps/_pages/ocfl_in_a_box_i.md

 #### How to create an object

 The type of Fedora6 object you need to create is called an 'Archival Group'.
 The children of normal F6 containers are treated as independent entities (e.g. binary resources or metadata containers), linked to them via metadata.
 They're stored in their own OCFL objects and in a different part of the storage root.
 This has performance advantages, as each child can be updated atomically.
-However, as the children will be stored throughout the file system, this wouldn't be suitable for a DPS.
+However, as the children wills be stored throughout the file system, this wouldn't be suitable for a DPS.

 In an archival group, all child resources will be treated as part of the parent object, rather than as independent object children.
 An archival group keeps all child resources together on the file system.